-->

 Definitions

-Let's revisit the problem from the top of this page using integers to solve it.
+Let's revisit the problem from the top of this page.

-Solution: We can represent each elevation as an integer:
+Solution: We can represent the elevation using positive and negative numbers:

 Elevation Integer